Leave a Comment / Wine Knowledge Center / By Christina Day

 Sangiovese and Tempranillo are two red grape varieties that are grown in different parts of the world.
 Nevertheless they share some remarkable similarities.
 Firstly, both grapes are known for their versatility and ability to reflect the characteristics of the region they are grown in.
 Whether it’s an Italian Chianti or a Spanish Rioja, Sangiovese and Tempranillo possess a unique ability to showcase the nuances of their terroir.

 Another intriguing similarity between these two grapes is their distinct flavor profiles.
-Both Sangiovese and Tempranillo produce wines that often exhibit flavors of red fruits such as cherry and raspberry.
+Both Sangiovese and Tempranillo produce wines that often exhibit flavors of red fruits such as cherry and raspberry, as well as dark fruit flavors.
 These flavors are accompanied by savory notes like herbs, leather, and earth.
 Additionally, both grape varieties have moderate acidity levels that contribute to their bright and vibrant nature.
+The savory qualities of Tempranillo, in particular, enhance its rich, full-bodied flavor and complex character, making it versatile for pairing with various foods.

 Differences of Tempranillo and Sangiovese

-Sangiovese and Tempranillo, two renowned red grape varieties, offer distinct characteristics that captivate the palates of wine enthusiasts around the world.
+Sangiovese and Tempranillo, two renowned red grape varieties, are celebrated as full bodied red wines that captivate the palates of wine enthusiasts around the world.

 Body and Acidity